-By to the
+By Julie M. Aurelio to the Philippine Daily Inquirer

 THE INCREASINGLY concentrated poverty in informal urban settlements is one of the consequences of urbanization.
 File photo by Arnold Almacen